BOTTAK/iOS-DVR-VideoRegistrator-/README.md

 The main thing that is interesting here in terms of development is the overlay of dynamic data on the final visible file.
 In particular, mutable text.

+To work, do the following:

+Open Terminal

+cd PATH_TO_YOUR_PROJECT_FOLDER
+pod init
+pod install
+Double click on the Xcode workspace to open the project